ClearcodeHQ/eh-library-template/Readme.md

 #### authentication with JWT

-this placeholder is from [AuthenticationMiddleware.php](https://github.com/ClearcodeHQ/eh-library-template/blob/master/src/Middleware/AuthenticationMiddleware.php) which is used to authenticate the user by JWT
+this placeholder is from [AuthenticationMiddleware.php](https://github.com/ClearcodeHQ/eh-library-template/blob/master/src/Middleware/AuthenticationMiddleware.php) which is used to authenticate the user using JWT

 here the student designs:
-* how to pass JWT in a request and how to acquire the token from it
+* how to pass JWT in a request and use it to authenticate the user ($token is an argument in LibraryAuth::authenticate)
 * how to handle exceptions thrown by authenticate method
-* what to do when user does not exist
+* how the response should look like when user does not exist

 ```php
 public function __invoke(ServerRequestInterface $request, ResponseInterface $response, $next)